The basic geometry of Witt vectors, I: The affine case: General single-prime case

-is exact. \end{proposition} \begin{proof} First consider the case where $\m$ is principal.
+First consider the case where $\m$ is principal.
 Let $\pi\in\m$ be a generator.
 Using~(\ref{eq:V-witt-component-description-new}), it is clear that $V^j$ is injective and that its image is the set of Witt vectors whose Witt components (relative $\pi$) are $0$ in positions $0$ to $j-1$.
-By~\ref{subsec:Witt-components}, the pre-image of $0$ under the map $W_{n+j}(A)\to W_j(A)$ is the same subset, and the map $W_{n+j}(A)\to W_j(A)$ is surjective.
+By~\ref{subsec:Witt-components}, the pre-image of $0$ under the map $W_{R,n+j}(A)\to W_{R,j}(A)$ is the same subset, and the map $W_{R,n+j}(A)\to W_{R,j}(A)$ is surjective.

 Now consider the general case.
-Augment diagram~(\ref{diag:V-exact-sequence}) in the obvious sense by expressing each term of~(\ref{diag:V-exact-sequence}) as an equalizer as in~\ref{pro:principal-principle}.
+Augment the diagram~(\ref{diag:V-exact-sequence}) by expressing each term of~(\ref{diag:V-exact-sequence}) as an equalizer as in~\ref{pro:principal-principle}.
 Here we use that $\m$ is $R$-flat.
 It then follows from the principal case and the snake lemma that~(\ref{diag:V-exact-sequence}) is left exact.

-It remains to prove that the map $W_{n+j}(A)\to W_j(A)$ is surjective.
+It remains to prove that the map $W_{R,n+j}(A)\to W_{R,j}(A)$ is surjective.
 By induction, we can assume $n=1$.
 By~\ref{pro:principal-principle}, for any $i\in\bN$ we have

 Now let $\pi$ denote a generator of the maximal ideal of $R_{\m}$, and suppose two elements

 have the same image in $W_{K_\m,j}(K_{\m}\tn_R A)$.
 To lift the corresponding element of $W_{j}(A)$ to $W_{j+1}(A)$, we need to find elements